 Vizury ran a Self Serve link ad campaign to promote its Engage Commerce platform:

 Although the Promoted Post headline is clearly salesy, it uses compelling copy to persuade Reddit users to click-through to the landing page:

-This Self Serve link ad from Hostelworld was created to drive traffic to their landing page, promoting their “My Awesome Escape” vacation contest campaign:
+This Self Serve link ad from Hostelworld is meant to drive traffic to their landing page, promoting their “My Awesome Escape” vacation contest campaign:

 The campaign’s goal was to increase their number of contest entries and grow brand awareness among U.S. and U.K. millennials.
 Manit Dosanjh, Content Marketing at Hostelworld, sums it up best: